jayarray/nodejs-project-folder/README.md

 # Description
-An API for managing Node.js project filepaths and more.
+An API for handling Node.js project filepaths and more.

-• Quickly and easily build a path string without having to know the project's directory path.
+• Quickly and easily build path strings to modules and directories without having to know the project's directory path.
 • Allows you to load modules using relative paths.
 (Works like magic!)